More Than Just the Gateway to Everest, Kathmandu is It’s Own Adventure

 A flight dilemma

-Apparently, the cloud cover is significant today.
+The cloud cover is significant today.
 And though the weather is good enough to fly, we’ll only be able to see the very tips of the peaks.

-To their credit, the airline gives us three options: take the flight, get a full refund or come back tomorrow and hope for better luck.
+To their credit, the airline gives us three options: take the flight, get a full refund, or come back tomorrow and hope for better luck.

 The only catch is, if you still want to go, a total of 16 passengers have to go or they still have to cancel the flight.